gavinhoward/bc/manuals/development.md

 In other words, I use `#if` instead of `#ifndef` or `#ifdef`, where possible.

 There are a couple of cases where I went with standard stuff instead.
-For example, to test whether I am in debug mode or not, I still use the standard `#ifndef NDEBUG`.

 #### Standard Macros